ZupIT/horusec-docs/content/en/docs/References/Manager/Organization management.md

 ---
 title: Organization management
 weight: 32
-description: 'On this section, you will find information about organization management.'
+description: On this section, you will find information about organization management.
 ---

 ---

 Here you can see on the platform all the organizations you have created.
-Besides that, you can manage your organization's token or to make a permission management of your users.
+You can also manage your organization's token or to make a permission management of your users.

 ###  Organization's token

 The token is a resource you can create to use in your analysis.
 The main goal is to help Horusec identify the organization and the repository when the [**CLI** ](../../cli)sends a new analysis to the platform.

-For example, if you create an organization with 100 repositories, you will need only 1 access token.
-At the moment you send an analyis to this repository, you will have to pass the repository's name that you want to create or it already exists to the CLI.
+For example, if you create an organization with 100 repositories, you will only need 1 access token.
+When you send an analyis to this repository, you will have to pass the repository's name you want to create or it already exists to the CLI.

-Despite you have the option to create the token, it is safer to generate only one token to the repository and revoke it after a while.
+You have the option to create the token, but it is safer to generate only one to the repository and revoke it after a while.
 This way, you make sure the organization will always be safe.

 {{% alert color="danger" %}}
-Remember when creating an access token, it only be seen once.
+Remember when creating an access token, it can only be seen once.
 {{% /alert %}}

-You can see how the token dashboard is in Horusec:
+Check below how the token dashboard is in Horusec:

 ![](/docs/tokenen_us.gif)